Trenza1ore/sb3-extra-buffers/README.md

 # sb3-extra-buffers
-Unofficial implementation of extra Stable-Baselines3 buffer classes, mostly a proof-of-concept in current state.
+Unofficial implementation of extra Stable-Baselines3 buffer classes, still a proof-of-concept in the current state.

 **Main Goal:**
 Reduce the memory consumption of memory buffers in Reinforcement Learning.